Perl DBI

 Executing simple SQL query with placeholder

-In this example, we are going to develop more a complex example of querying data:
+In this example, we are going to develop a more complex example of querying data:

 #!/usr/bin/perl